toastedbreadandomelette/playground/Strategy/divide_and_conquer.md

 \end{array}
 $$

-This is perfomed recursively till it can be divided no further/matrix becomes small enough to not be able to outperform the naive multiplication.
+This is performed recursively till it can be divided no further/matrix becomes small enough to not be able to outperform the naive multiplication.

 Complexity: since the recurrence relation is